nevermined-io/sdk-java/README.md

  OceanAPI oceanAPI = OceanAPI.getInstance(config);
 ```

-Remember that TypeSafe Config allows you to overwrite the values using environment variables or arguments passed to the JVM.
+Remember that TypeSafe Config allows you to overwrite the values using environment variables or arguments passed to
+the JVM.

-If you want to use Java's Properties, you just need to create a Properties object with the same properties of the application.conf.
-You can read these Properties from a properties file, or define the values of these properties in your code:
+If you want to use Java's Properties, you just need to create a Properties object with the same properties of the
+`application.conf`.
+You can read these Properties from a properties file, or define the values of these properties
+in your code:

 ```java
 // Default values for KEEPER_URL, KEEPER_GAS_LIMIT, KEEPER_GAS_PRICE, AQUARIUS_URL, SECRETSTORE_URL, CONSUME_BASE_PATH